jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-multi-site.md

 ### Cluster/Server Configuration

-Let’s break down the `BootGeodeMultiSiteCachingServerApplication` class configuration in more detail.
+Let’s break down the `BootGemFireMultiSiteCachingServerApplication` class configuration in more detail.

 #### `CacheServer` and "*CustomersByName*" `Region` Configuration